Acts and decrees

 According to Section 2 of the regulation, the obligation to certify the origin of electricity informed as having been produced from renewable energy sources must be met by cancelling guarantees of origin allocated to the previous calendar year with the registrar by 31 March the following year.

-- Clarification for Energy Authority instructions for certifying and disclosing the origin of electricity
+- Clarification for Energy Authority instructions for certifying and disclosing the origin of electricity (to be updated in December)

 - Energy Authority instructions for certifying and disclosing the origin of electricity (in Finnish)